 - The College’s BSN graduating class in among the largest in the state each year, and graduates consistently exceed state and national pass rates on the NCLEX_RN licensure exam.
 UF began the first master’s and the first doctoral programs in the state.

-- UF has pioneered many innovative nursing education models due to the leadership spirit of the faculty, e.g. first nurse practitioner program in Florida, first BSN to PhD track in Florida, new Clinical Nurse Leader track and the new Doctor of Nursing Practice program.
+- UF has pioneered many innovative nursing education models due to the leadership spirit of the faculty, e.g. first nurse practitioner program in Florida, first BSN to PhD track in Florida and the new Doctor of Nursing Practice program.

 - The only college of nursing in Florida affiliated with a top-ranked AAU university

 - Excellent students – Currently the average GPA for BSN graduates is between 3.5 and 3.6, and 70% pursue graduate education within three years of earning the BSN.

 - Ranked in the top 50 graduate programs by US News and World Report.

 - Founded in 1956, the UF College of Nursing is one of six colleges in the UF Health Science Center (HSC), which is one of the most comprehensive academic health care centers in the Southeast.

 - The UF College of Nursing collaborates with the other HSC colleges – Dentistry, Health Professions, Medicine, Pharmacy and Veterinary Medicine – as well as with the Shands HealthCare System and more than 40 other programs, institutes and centers of excellence located within the University and the UF Health Science Center.